devzwide/devzwide-portfolio/README.md

 - **Routing:**
   The frontend router is set up with a root layout and a home page.
 Add more routes to `web/src/router.jsx` and corresponding components as needed.

+- **ChatBot:**
+  The chatbot UI is implemented in `web/src/pages/ChatBot.jsx`.
+Extend its logic to connect with backend endpoints for AI-powered responses.

 - **API Integration:**
   The server currently only logs Gemini API responses.
 To connect the frontend and backend, implement API endpoints in the server and fetch them from the React app.